wayn-r/lovelace-lcars-card/flattened_codebase.md

    * Set element state and trigger any associated animations */ setState(elementId: string, newState: string): boolean {
+    // Auto-initialize element if not already initialized this._ensureElementInitialized(elementId);

     if (!this._isElementInitialized(elementId)) {
       return false;
     }